• About The Emerald Palate

 Go on a Helicopter Tour of Waimea Canyon

-Waimea Canyon is like the Grand Canyon of Hawaii.
-It’s absolutely stunning, and there’s no better way to see it than from above on a helicopter.
+Waimea Canyon is like the Grand Canyon of the Pacific.
+It’s absolutely stunning, and there’s no better way to see it than from above on a helicopter ride.
 Jurassic Park was filmed on Kauai, so helicopters give you access to some of the most iconic shots from the film.

 Many tours leave early in the morning from the Lihue Airport area and last about 1-1.5 hours.
 Here are some options of tours to add to your Kauai itinerary: